Xiaduopu

 Xiaduopu (夏铎铺镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Batang Town and Nantianping Township on the west, Jinzhou Town and Lijingpu Subdistrict on the north, Wushan Subdistrict and Bairuopu Town on the east, and Donghutang Town on the south.
 As of the 2000 census, it had a population of 35,123 and an area of 103.4 km2.

 Administrative division

-The town is divided into six villages and three community:
+The town is divided into six villages and three communities: